The Society of Folk Dance Historians (SFDH)

-Larisa M. Lucaci (née Moruzeanu) grew up in Cetatea Albă, or White Fortress, in Bessarabia (now called Moldova, a part of the Ukraine).
-She attended the Universitatea din Bucureşti in Bucareşti.
+Larisa M. Lucaci (née Moruzeanu) grew up in Cetatea Albă, or White Fortress, in Bessarabia (part of Moldova and the Ukraine).
+She attended the Universitatea din Bucureşti in Bucareşt.
 At the university, she joined two Romanian dance groups, Alunelul and the Vera Cirotea Group under the direction of Vera Proca Ciortea where she learned many of the Romanian dances she later presented.

 Larisa earned a Ph.D. from the University of Vienna, Faculty of Anthropology and Folklore.
 In 1947, she began post-doctoral study in education at the University of Michigan in Ann Arbor.

 Larisa was asked to teach at Delta State Teachers College in Cleveland, Mississippi.

 In 1948, she moved to Detroit, Michigan, where she participated in international folk dancing at the International Institute where she heard about Michael and Mary Ann Herman's Community Folk Dance Center in New York City.
 She went to New York and visited the Hermans who invited her to teach at the center.
 She worked with the Hermans to spread Romanian< dances to folk dancers.

 In 1949, she met and married Peter Lucaci, who grew up in Suceava, Romania, before coming to the United States.
 They had two children, Larisa and George.
 In 1950, the family moved to Cleveland, Ohio, where Peter edited "America" Romania News, a newspaper for the American Romanian community.
 Larisa taught Romanian dances to Romanian children, taught French and Russian for gifted children, and introduced the Foreign Language in Elementary School (FLES) program to the Cleveland Public Schools.